mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 ```

 #### Cloud-qa integration
+First of all, follow [this doc](https://wiki.corp.mongodb.com/display/MMS/Cloud+IAM%27s+Okta+Usage) to set up `cloud-qa` account if you haven't already.

 The easiest way to test MongoDB resources is by using cloud-qa environment instead of the custom Ops Manager.
 To do this login to https://cloud-qa.mongodb.com/ and create a test organization.

+Generate the programmatic API keys.
+Add the following two masks in the `whitelist` option:
+* `0.0.0.0/1`
+* `128.0.0.0/1`

-Generate the programmatic API keys and put all the relevant information into either `~/.operator-dev/om` (so it will
+Put all the relevant information into either `~/.operator-dev/om` (so it will
 be used by all contexts) or append to a specific context file:

 ```bash